unsigned-enby/Jan-Itor/USAGE.md

       - A unique identifier (e.g PID) column (optional)
       - One or more response columns belonging to the associated respondents
       - Row delimiters are assumed to be either '\n'(Unix format) or '\n\r'(Windows' format)
       - Currently, column headers are assumed to be present.
 So if this is an issue for you, the easiest thing would be to insert a blank row at the top of your table.
    - The associated data is updated by `IpForm Menu` and the `Make corrections` button of `Serial Positioning & Corrections`.
 Said data may be saved by supplying a `Output File` and pressing `Save File`.
 However, this is not done automatically.
       - You may see how the original file is manipulated by pressing the `Preview Table` button.
          Currently newlines are not rendered correctly.

 IpForm Menu
 -----------
    - `Black Space` & `Removles` may be given via individual characters or the `Ranges` check boxes
    - `Black Space`:
       - Definition:
-         - What you want to keep as a single-sub item.
+         - What you want to keep as a single sub-item.
 Everything that is not specified by `Black Space` or `Removles` is assumed to be a boundary (i.e white space) between two sub-items.
       - Example:
          - If `Black Space` is set to "a-z":